 Below I share my top 1o best shows in London that you have to check out.
 A theatre experience in London is as much a must-experience as much as seeing Big Ben or checking out Buckingham Palace.

-People from all over the UK come to the capital for London theatre shows or as part of a theatre break in London.
+People from all over the UK come to the capital for London theatre shows or as part of a theatre break in West London.
 This not just an experience for local citizens there are plenty of tourists that also want to experience the same shows in different cities.
 After all, this is the largest theatre district in the world!

 My husband and I recently took a friend to watch the Lion King and he has already seen it in New York and another city I can’t recall and now wanted to sample it in London.